skuhl/opengl-examples/help/README.txt

 Freeglut (required) - OpenGL doesn't provide a cross-platform way to create a window that you can draw on.
 Freeglut is one cross platform library that makes it relatively easy to create windows, handle mouse/keyboard inputs, etc. in a cross-platform way.
-It is an older library and not actively developed anymore.
 A new, but similar, alternative is GLFW.
 To install Freeglut, look for packages named freeglut, freeglut-dev in your package manager and install those packages.
-An earlier version of a similar library, called GLUT should be avoided and may not work with this software.
-Although GLUT and freeglut are often used interchangeably, this code relies on features only in freeglut.
+An earlier version of a similar library, called GLUT may or may not work with this code.

  - For a guide to install Freeglut, see FREEGLUT-INSTALL.txt
  - Homepage: http://freeglut.sourceforge.net/